-Traffic accidents and crimes (110)
+1-2 Traffic accidents and crimes etc. (110)

-- If you get involved in a traffic accident or a crime, and need immediate police assistance, call 110 for help. - When you dial 110, an operator will ask you most likely the following questions, so stay calm and answer with as much detail as possible. - i.
+- If you get involved in a traffic accident or a criminal damage etc., and need immediate police assistance, call 110 for help. - When you dial 110, an operator will ask you most likely the following questions, so stay calm and answer with as much detail as possible. - i.
 When, where and what has happened - ii.
-Your name and telephone number - iii.
-Description of the other person in the accident or the criminal(s), such as gender, number of people, age and clothing - iv, If there is anyone injured - If you cannot make a phone call by yourself, ask someone around you to help.
+Your name and telephone number etc. - iii.
+Description of the other person in the accident or the criminal(s), such as gender, number of people, age and clothing etc. - iv, If there is anyone injured - If you cannot make a phone call by yourself, ask someone around you to help.